Prescription Medications to Treat Narcolepsy

 • Sleep apnea

-Before beginning treatment for narcolepsy, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
-This includes over-the-counter drugs.
+Before beginning treatment for narcolepsy, tell your doctor about all your health conditions.
+This includes a history of:1,5

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.